 Best platforms for integrated video production

-A number of other platforms have developed their own video studio tools to stay competitive and offer an all-in-one system for delivering highly produced video content inside a virtual event.
+For the less-technical rest of us, there are a number of platforms that have developed their own video studio tools to stay competitive and offer all-in-one systems for delivering highly produced video content inside a virtual or hybrid event.

 Best platforms for table-based networking

 Virtual tables allow attendees to float between small conversations as they please, and they can be a good fit for virtual fundraising galas, cocktail parties and casual networking events.
 Explore the best table-based networking platforms: Remo, Airmeet and Rally

 AI-powered connections are a crucial tool for informed networking, which, when done right, can result in valuable outcomes ranging from lead generation to partnerships and new jobs.
 Explore platforms with attendee matchmaking capabilities: Brella, Swapcard and Grip

 Virtual networking can be, in a word, exhausting.
 To round out our reviews, we’re covering some of the more, let’s call them quirky, options for connecting peers at virtual events.
 Explore platforms changing up online networking: Run the World, Hubilo and Wonder

 Subscribe to the XP Land newsletter.
 Follow us on LinkedIn, Instagram, Facebook and Twitter.